About Me

 Cohere Summer School Online

-I will be attending the Cohere Summer School Online and hope to remain connected with the community!
+I attended the Cohere Summer School Online and remain connected with the community!

 ICLR 2025 Presentation

-I had the opportunity to present my work at ICLR 2025, one of the premier conferences in machine learning.
+I had the opportunity to present my work at ICLR 2025, one of the premier conferences in machine learning, held in Singapore.
 During the poster session, I showcased my research titled “Computer Graphics from a Neuroscientist’s Perspective” (PDF), engaging with domain experts from both computer science and neuroscience.
 The constructive feedback and interdisciplinary discussions significantly informed and shaped the next phase of my project.

 Society for Neuroscience (SfN) Chapter, Singapore